 Independent medical evaluators

-While you may be required under privacy legislation to provide the examinee with a copy of the IME report, you are not obligated to speak with the examinee or his/her lawyer about the details of your testimony.
-If you are asked to speak with the examinee or his/her lawyer in advance of your testimony, you should first contact the party who requested the IME to ensure this discussion is appropriate.
+While you may be required under privacy legislation to provide the examinee with a copy of the IME report, you are not obligated to speak with the examinee or their lawyer about the details of your testimony.
+If you are asked to speak with the examinee or their lawyer in advance of your testimony, you should first contact the party who requested the IME to ensure this discussion is appropriate.

 Whether you agree to act as an expert is your choice, based on factors such as whether you feel appropriately qualified to offer an opinion on the subject matter.
 While there is no obligation to act as an expert, many physicians feel a professional obligation to do so for either the plaintiff or defence.
-The CMPA endorses this view and encourages physicians to maintain their CMPA membership to be eligible to request assistance with medical-legal issues arising from their role as an expert.
+The CMPA endorses this view and encourages physicians to maintain their CMPA membership to be eligible to request assistance with medico-legal issues arising from their role as an expert.

 Both the expert and the retaining lawyer should ensure that they each have a clear understanding of the relationship and their respective expectations.
 For example, the parameters of the opinion requested should be understood, as should the time commitment required to complete the opinion, any relevant deadlines, and any remuneration issues.